janetjoywilson/janetjoywilson.github.io/_posts/2018-11-25-christmas.md

 I love giving books.

 Why a book rather than a tie or perfume?
-My flippant answers include no batteries required, one size fits all, allergy free, easy to wrap and it's the gift that keeps giving.
+My flippant answers include no batteries required, one size fits all, allergy free and it is easy to wrap.

 The best thing about giving a book is that it keeps giving.
 Reading a great story and sharing a great book is never ending.
 It's really a very personal gift to give.